mttcrn/CSE-notes/digital-forensics-and-cybercrime.md

 In general we must use a live Linux distribution when we have to work directly on the machine, because of system with weird hardware controllers or physical cases, RAID devices or specific investigation constraint.
 It is needed also when we need to capture volatile data or when we cannot shutdown the system (as it would make irreversible/harmful actions on the data of interest).

-Generally, we live-boot the system using a Linux distribution targeted to forensics analysis since it provide an extensive native file system which supports accessing drives/partitions without mounting them, as opposed to ordinary distributions which may mount (swap partitions).&#x20;
+Generally, we live-boot the system using a Linux distribution targeted to forensics analysis since it provide an extensive native file system which supports accessing drives/partitions without mounting them, as opposed to ordinary distributions which may mount (swap partitions).

 </details>